devbasil/yugabytedbrust/README.md

 # Yugabyte DB Rust CRUD Examples

 This is a rust crud example for connecting and interacting with yugabyte's database *YCQL API*.
 [YugabyteDB](https://www.yugabyte.com/). is a high-performance, cloud-native distributed SQL database.
-It is fully Open Source and has great **default Enterprise Grade features** in the free version wich makes it a much better solution compared to other similar open source distributed database projects.
+It is fully Open Source and has great **default Enterprise Grade features** in the free version which makes it a much better solution compared to other similar open source distributed database projects.

 ## Prerequisite